 Invisible monks and invisible pilgrims

-During my 4-day visit of Mount Athos monasteries, no monk approached me (besides the one who welcomed me with a stick).
+During my 4-day visit to Mount Athos monasteries, no monk approached me (besides the one who welcomed me with a stick).
 Out of dozens and dozens of monks in both monasteries, none of them showed any curiosity towards the only visitor who didn’t pray and didn’t kiss the icons.

 I felt alone.
 Maybe that is the whole idea?
 Perhaps Mount Athos is the place to get together in order to experience the solitude?
 With everyone else, equally alone?